Clem Haskins

-Clem Smith Haskins (born August 11, 1943) is an American former college and professional basketball player and college basketball coach.
+Clem Smith Haskins (born July 11, 1943) is an American former college and professional basketball player and college basketball coach.
 In the fall of 1963, he and fellow star player Dwight Smith became the first black athletes to integrate the Western Kentucky University (WKU) basketball program.
 This put Western Kentucky at the forefront to integrate college basketball in the South.

 Haskins served 13 years (1986–1999) as head coach of the University of Minnesota's men's basketball team, but was forced to resign due to his part in the University of Minnesota basketball scandal.
-Due to his actions in the scandal, he was given a seven-year show-cause penalty which effectively ended his coaching career, as he has not coached since.
+Due to his actions in the scandal, he was given a seven-year show-cause penalty which effectively ended his coaching career.

 Early life

 Haskins was born and grew up in Campbellsville, Kentucky, the county seat.
 He is the fifth of eleven children of Charles Columbus and Lucy Edna Haskins, who were sharecroppers.
 During his freshman and sophomore seasons, he attended the all-black Durham High School (public schools were frequently in those years still segregated in the South, years after the practice was declared illegal).
 In 1961 Haskins attended Taylor County High School, the first African American to do so in the previously segregated system.
 His younger brother, Merion, was a standout player at the University of Kentucky, graduating in 1977.